mantidproject/developer/_drafts/week08.md

 * Crystal Field allows arbitrary J (Ion type)
 * Another fix for the mass workspace deletion bug
 * `LoadILLTOF` version 1 has been removed
+* New IDF for TOPAZ
+* Support HFIR HB3A 512x512 detector
+* Bugfix for unrolled instrument view
+* More of `SpectrumInfo` functionality exposed to python
+* Bugfix reading dead time data in Muon interface

 Detailed Merges for Feb 20 to 26, 2017
 --------------------------------------